Azure/azure-functions-openai-extension/samples/chat/README.md

       "recentMessages": [
         {
           "role": "assistant",
-          "content": "Well now, the halftime show during the 2014 Super Bowl was a real treat!
-It was none other than Bruno Mars who graced that stage with his smooth moves and soulful voice.
-He put on quite a show, I reckon!"
+          "content": "Aye, fair question dost thou pose to me,\nThe minstrels who graced the halftime show at that decree,\n'Twas none other than the illustrious Bruno Mars,\nWhose voice and melodies did reach the stars."
         }
       ]
     }